-To open the hood, pull the hood lock release lever under the dash.
+To open the hood, do the following.

+1. Pull the hood lock release lever.
 The hood will spring up slightly.

+Before driving, be sure that the hood is securely locked.
+Otherwise, the hood may open unexpectedly and an accident may occur.

-In front of the vehicle, press up on the auxiliary catch lever and lift the hood.
-Then hold the hood open by inserting the support rod into the slot.
+2. In front of the vehicle, pull up on the auxiliary catch lever and lift the hood.

+3. Hold the hood open by inserting the support rod into the slot.

-Before closing the hood, check to see that you have not forgotten any tools, rags, etc. and return the support rod to its clip-this prevents rattles.
+Before closing the hood, check to see that you have not forgotten any tools, rags, etc. and return the support rod to its clipthis prevents rattles.
 Then lower the hood and make sure it locks into place.
-If necessary, press down gently on the front edge to lock it.
+If necessary press down gently on the front edge to lock it.

-After inserting the rod, make sure it supports the hood securely.
+After inserting the support rod into the slot, make sure the rod supports the hood securely.